top of page

 As is known, Turkish literature is studied and taught as divided into several branches, including Old Turkish Literature, Folk Literature, and New Turkish Literature.

-Another option is to trim the sentence even more and to remove the semantically duplicated part:
+Another option is to trim the sentence even further by removing the semantically duplicated part:

 Revised 2: